Tracking proteins in the heart of cells

-Category: Environment Hits: 1The cell must provide its various organelles with all the energy elements they need, which are formed in the Golgi apparatus.
+Category: Environment Hits: 2The cell must provide its various organelles with all the energy elements they need, which are formed in the Golgi apparatus.
 But how do the proteins that carry these cargoes - the kinesins - find their way within the cell's ''road network'' to deliver them at the right place?
 Researchers have discovered a fluorescent chemical dye, making it possible for the first time to track the transport activity of a specific motor protein within a cell.

 Read more https://www.sciencedaily.com/releases/2021/03/210305080132.htm